Luminoid/blog/source/_posts/Git-Amateur-Guide.md

 ### Git File Classifications
 #### Tracked
 A tracked file is any file already in the repository or any file that is staged in the index.
-To add a new file `somefile` to this group, run `git add somefile`.
+To add a new file `<file>` to this group, run `git add <file>`.
 #### Ignored
 An ignored file must be explicitly declared invisible or ignored in the repository.
 #### Untracked